-PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Open to students who have completed the M3 Core Clerkship in Surgery and Medicine.
+PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Students must have completed all M3 Core Clerkships.

 NOTE: The rotation fills on a first come, first served basis and tends to fill quickly.
 There are a total of thirteen spots available to medical students on a first come first serve basis.
 Spots are generally distributed beginning the January preceding the start of the academic year and equally distributed among students from many medical schools.